Update 14 October 2021: Dunera News No. 111, October 2021

 Update 15 February 2020: Dunera News No. 107, February 2020, has news of reunions to mark 80 years since the Dunera voyage.
 Plus lots more.

 There is lots of material on the Honest History site regarding the Dunera and the Dunera diaspora.
 Use our Search engine.
-See particularly the memorable book, Dunera Lives: A Visual History.
-Volume 2 of this book is coming soon.
+See particularly the memorable book, Dunera Lives: A Visual History (two volumes).

 Internees, including Dunera boys, Tatura camp (NMA/AWM)